-The Christian, the University, and the World (3, Fall and Spring) This course introduces patterns for thinking critically and theologically about the complex issues facing modern society by examining the ways a Christian education in the liberal arts prepares students to engage a diverse world.
-(Prerequisites: Sophomore-level standing; BIBL 1300, BIBL 1310, ENGL 1220)
+Engaging Faith and Society (3, Fall and Spring) This course opens a conversation between Christian fait and practice and a range of issues facing modern societies.
+Students will learn to think critically, reflect theologically, and engage constructively a number of pressing topics in the contemporary world. introduces patterns for thinking critically and theologically about the complex issues facing modern society by examining the ways a Christian education in the liberal arts prepares students to engage a diverse world.
+(Prerequisites: Sophomore-level standing, ENGL 1210)